Opportunity at National Oceanic and Atmospheric Administration (NOAA)

 Please Note: This Research Opportunity is only available for the February 1 deadline.

-Food webs; Trophic interactions; Habitat; Invasive species; Fish communities; Great Lakes; Marine; Fisheries acoustics; Fish recruitment;
+Food webs; Trophic interactions; Habitat; Invasive species; Fish communities; Great Lakes; Estuaries; Coastal marine; Fisheries acoustics; Hydroacousics; Fish recruitment;

 Open to U.S. citizens, permanent residents and non-U.S. citizens